SGNovice/Disease-detection-using-chest-xrays/README.md

 ### Preprocessing
 Our dataset covered medical conditions, the manifestations of which could be present at edges of X-ray images and we exercised caution with our transformations.
-After several deliberations and clinical considerations, we resorted to avoiding cropping and extreme random rotations and kept to these:
+After several deliberations and clinical considerations, we would avoid cropping and extreme random rotations and kept to these:
 * Random Rotation: within the angle range -10 to 10, with expansion enabled
 * Resize: to a size of 224 by 224 to match our densenet model input size